dbones-labs/laters/documentation/processing/job-handler.md

 there are 2 ways to register Handlers

-- AutoScanning - Reconmended (its just simplier)
+- AutoScanning - Recommended (it's just simpler)
 - Manual

-### AutoScanning
+### AutoScanning.

 > [!NOTE]
-> Annotate any handler with `[Ignore]`, which you do not want to autoscan
+> Annotate any handler with `[Ignore]`, which you do not want to auto scan

-This will scan the current running Application for all the handler.
+This will scan the currently running Application for all the Handlers.

 - 1️⃣ - Apply the `ConfigureLaters` located on the `HostBuilder`
-- 2️⃣ - `ScanForJobHandlers` will auto wire any `IJobHandler<T>` in the running application, you can provide the assembly in order to scan.
+- 2️⃣ - `ScanForJobHandlers` will auto-wire any `IJobHandler<T>` in the running application, you can provide the assembly to scan.

 ```csharp